-Today, the Maker revolution.
+Today, flying by computer.
 The University of Houston presents this series about the machines that make our civilization run, and the people whose ingenuity created them.

-I'm Fitz Walker on behalf of the University of Houston, Interested in the way inventive minds work.
+I'm Fitz Walker at the University of Houston, where we're interested in the way inventive minds work.